shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 This is what gives the illusion of exclusive acccess.

 Now, the same address can hold different values (for diffent program).
 The addresses for programs is not the actual address.
 The OS provides this abstraction.

+We have solved the protection problem.

+Notice that our address space in the diagram is not 4GB.
+(The OS steals some of it for itself).